rsabec/merritthouse/_posts/2024-06-03-PorchCompletedUpdate.markdown

 <br>
 <p>G1 crawl space has been encapsulated.
 Dehumidifiers are running and drains functional. < Mid May ></p>
 <br>
-<p>The 3 dock Floats launched and connected to the deep-water dock.
+<p>The 3 dock Floats have been launched and connected to the deep-water dock.
 Both of the old floats were rehabbed this winter by volunteers from Merritt House.
 Thanks to everyone involved,  please see annual meeting notes for more info  < Monday May 20th ></p>